J-RodShow44/Pacmen/README.md

   c) Add arrow controls to the images
   d) etc.

-License: Rhis project uses the MIT open source license.
+License: This project uses the MIT open source license.
 See LICENSE file.